 - A. Polyvinyl Chloride (PVC): - 1.
-All PVC pipe, whether jointed or fusible, shall conform to AWWA C900 and AWWA C905, on all PVC pipe 4" diameter and greater, and ASTM D1785, Schedule 80, on all PVC pipe less than 4" diameter.
+All PVC pipe shall conform to AWWA C900 and AWWA C905, on all PVC pipe 4" diameter and greater, and ASTM D1785, Schedule 80, on all PVC pipe less than 4" diameter.
 Testing shall be in accordance with the referenced AWWA standard for all pipe types. - 2.
 All piping shall be made from PVC compound conforming to cell classification 12454 per ASTM D1784. - 3.
 Pipe shall be homogeneous throughout and be free of visible cracks, holes, foreign material, blisters, or other visible deleterious faults. - 4.
 Pipe shall be blue in color for potable water use. - 5.
 Nominal laying length: - a.
-Jointed PVC pipe: 20 feet. - b.
-Fusible PVC pipe: 40 feet, or custom lengths as required on Drawings - 6.
+Jointed PVC pipe: 20 feet. - 6.
 Gasketed Joints: - a.
 Joints per ASTM D3139. - b.
 Use rubber gaskets manufactured and tested in accordance with ASTM F477. - c.
-For all PVC casings at petroleum line crossings or where otherwise indicated on Drawings, use petroleum-resistant gaskets in accordance with ASTM F477 or fusible PVC pipe joints.
+For all PVC casings at petroleum line crossings or where otherwise indicated on Drawings, use petroleum-resistant gaskets in accordance with ASTM F477. - 7.
+Fittings: - a.
+Ductile iron on all PVC pipe 4" diameter and greater. - 1) Refer to specifications for ductile iron fittings in this section, below. - b.
+All PVC pipe and fittings less than 4" diameter shall be solvent welded Schedule 80. - c.
+Solvent-weld joints are not permitted on pipe 4" diameter and greater. - 8.
+Mechanical Joint Restraints: